shiftgig/fe_talks/5-day-picker/README.md

 ![dayPickers](/5-day-picker//images/dayPickers.png)

-The customDay implementation is going to retrieve coverage value from shiftsCoverage object and reflect this value with different styles.
+The customDay implementation is going to retrieve coverage value from a shiftsCoverage (just for the first two weeks) object and reflect this value with different styles.
+If the coverage is 1 the day will have a green background, if not it will be yellow or red.

 Final Result:

 <img src="/5-day-picker/images/newCustomDayPicker.png" width="50%" height="50%" />